-Burnham in his 1942 book The Managerial Revolution, in which he claimed that it is hired managers who are becoming the real masters of society.
+These are the circumstances in which it has been seriously argued that the bourgeoisie as a class has disappeared from the scene altogether, as it is now the monopolist corporations that control the economy.
+A foremost purveyor of this strange notion was James Burnham in his book The Managerial Revolution, in which he claimed that it is hired managers who are becoming the real masters of society.

-However, facts show that the bourgeoisie as a class still continues to control the monopolist corporations, although the arrangements for doing so are informal.
-GDH Cole opposed the ideas put forward by Burnham:
+However, facts show that the bourgeoisie still as a class continues to control the monopolist corporations, although the arrangements for doing so are informal.
+Cole, however, has opposed the ideas put forward by Burnham:

-Marx put stress on the possibility that . . . concentration of control over production might proceed side by side with a diffusion of own-ership, allowing a large number of small shareholders who would receive . . . a large proportion of the profits of production but . . . would have . . . no voice in the control of production.
+Marx put stress on the possibility that . . . concentration of control over production might proceed side by side with a diffusion of ownership allowing a large number of small shareholders who would receive . . . a large proportion of the profits of production but . . . would have . . . no voice in the control of production.

 As far as ownership of shares is concerned, this has certainly come about.
-However, the huge salaries paid to those in control of the company ensure that profits go to those who control rather than those who nominally 'own' the companies (eg, pension funds).
+However, the huge salaries paid to those in control of the company ensure that profits go to those who control rather than those who nominally own the companies (eq. pension funds).

 Large 'salaries' are indeed a major means of providing to the capitalist class the lion's share of the surplus value produced by the working class.
-If all profit were distributed among shareholders as dividend, then a good deal of it would inure to the benefit of the millions of small investors who have interests in pension funds and insurance companies, as well as other large institutional investors.
+If all profit were distributed among shareholders as dividend, then a good deal of it would enure to the benefit of the millions of small investors who have interests in pension funds and insurance companies, as well as other large institutional investors.